Target’s secret strategies for never letting you walk out with just one item

 - Yelp/ Wendy L.

-Analyst David Gordon told Business Insider that retailers are increasingly devoting more space to areas where people can come in, have a drink or a coffee, and interact.
+Analyst David Gordon told Business Insider that retailers are increasingly devoting more space to areas where people can come in, have a coffee, and interact.

 Target offers a Starbucks cafe in many locations, and in the past has also partnered up with other suppliers such as salad chain Freshii to offer fresh salads and wraps.

 Most recently, it opened a Chobani cafe in its New York Tribeca store.
-As this is one of only two Chobani stores in existence, this is a tactical way to drive new customers to the location and encourage them to shop the store before or after they visit the cafe.
+As this is one of only three Chobani stores in existence, this is a tactical way to drive new customers to this location and encourage them to shop the store before or after they visit the cafe.

 Bullseye Playground